BigweldIndustries/BigBot/README.md

 # BigBot
 BigBot is a discord selfbot made using python

+# How to download
+Go to releases and click on the latest one

 # What is this?
 Discord selfbots are kind of like normal discord bots, that